jgbakke/Unity-Dialogue-Example/README.md

 There are 2 CSV files which you need to attach in scene builder: A global and local one.
 If an option will only effect one character specifically, store it in local CSV.
 This is to avoid namespace pollution.
 For example, a condition "Has Met" would go in local.
 Global is for worlwide events.
 For example, if Player completed a big quest that everybody will want to talk about, you would add "Completed something" to the global CSV.

 See RobotBoyResponses.json for an example of a player response file.
 Option is the field that will be passed to the GUI and text will be the subtitle displayed after choosing option.

+In the Editor under the Dialogue Manager Script you will see Dialogue IDs and Dialogue Recordings properties.
+These are a map for each ID and the corresponding audio file that will play when that ID is spoken.
+Import the audio into your project and drag it into the same index as the corresponding ID.